Local United Way to host informational sessions on grants

 United Way of Dubuque Area Tri-States will hold a pair of information sessions for nonprofits interested in applying for 2020-2022 Community Impact Fund grants.

 The sessions will be held from 10 a.m. to noon on Dec.
-3 and Dec.
-6, both at Keystone AEA, 2310 Chaney Road.
+3 and on Dec.
+6, both at Keystone Area Education Agency, 2310 Chaney Road in Dubuque.

-Nonprofit organizations must serve in the United Way’s 10-county coverage area to be eligible.
+Nonprofit organizations must serve residents in the United Way’s 10-county coverage area to be eligible.

 The sessions will provide an overview of the grant process and will answer questions regarding the grant applications.
 Organizations interested in applying for a grant are encouraged to attend one of the sessions.